 Volunteers make a very valuable contribution to the enhancement of patient experience and care and are regarded as part of the hospital team.
-They have access to a range of meaningful volunteering opportunities within the hospital and do not undertake duties which might displace paid employees.
-All volunteers go through a robust recruitment, selection and screening process and the Trust ensures they are well placed, inducted, trained and supported throughout their volunteering to achieve the best possible practice and service.
+They have access to a range of meaningful volunteering opportunities within the hospital and do not undertake duties which might displace paid employees, but rather free up the time of paid staff and enhance patients’ experience of The Christie.

 The minimum age for all volunteers is 16 – there is no upwards age limit, but it would be recommended that you feel fit and well to take part.

 We ask for a commitment of at least 6 months, completing at least one volunteering session per week.

 For this reason it’s important to think through carefully if you can fulfil this pledge, particularly if you are applying to gain some experience and would like the Trust to confirm that you have carried this out as per our Volunteer Agreement Document which is signed by the volunteer at the time of recruitment.

 Please note that volunteering is not work experience.
 Our volunteers do not carry out or shadow any clinical work or gain any hands-on care experience.
 If you are interested in a short term work experience placement please contact Sara.Aljaizani@christie.nhs.uk